acekhalifa/Eventify/README.md

 ### Swagger UI

-The complete, interactive API documentation is available at:
+The API documentation is available at:

 **http://localhost:8080/swagger-ui.html**

-You can:
-- View all endpoints with request/response schemas
-- Test endpoints directly from the browser
-- See example requests and responses

 ## API Endpoints